by Ravindra Warang

 Nutraceuticals vs Pharmaceuticals: Understanding the Divide and the Emerging Synergy

 Her doctor smiled.
 “No, it’s not a drug.
 It’s a nutraceutical.
 Think of it as nutritional support that complements your treatment.”
+This distinction is crucial when considering the differences between nutraceuticals vs pharmaceuticals.

 Neeta’s experience isn’t unique.
-Around the world, patients and physicians are rethinking health as a balance of treatment and prevention.
+Around the world, patients and physicians are rethinking health as a balance of treatment and preventive care.
 This shift is blurring the lines between pharmaceuticals and nutraceuticals.
-While both aim to improve health, they differ widely in origin, purpose, regulation, and scientific depth.
+To see where this shift is headed globally, explore the top nutraceutical trends in 2025 and how they're transforming preventive care.

 What Are Nutraceuticals?